What is an Anterior Cervical Discectomy?

 When can I resume exercise?

 Patients are usually encouraged to increase their activities as they are able to tolerate, but should refrain from strenuous or high-impact exercise until cleared by the surgeon.
 It may be several weeks to a few months before rigorous activities can be resumed.

 Physical therapy that focuses on the neck may commence at either 6 or 12 weeks following the surgery, once the bone graft is sufficiently healed.
 Patients with artificial disc replacement will be allowed to resume full activity at an earlier time.

 Will I have any long-term limitations due to an anterior cervical discectomy?

 There are no long-term limitations due to this procedure.

 For patients who have had a fusion, we would recommend refraining from anti-inflammatory agents for 3 months.
 We would also recommend waiting 3 months for any elective medical procedures (e.g. dental work, other elective surgery).
 Feel free to contact your surgeon’s office if you have any questions.

 Preparing for your appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C.E.
 Anderson (Pediatric) are experts in anterior cervical discectomy.